Anne Hathaway Knows The Oscars Can't Be Any Worse Than the Year She Hosted

 A few hours before the awards ceremony, Hathaway posted a photo from her hosting gig eight years ago.
 “No matter what happens with today’s show, just remember, it’s already been worse,” she wrote.

 Critics were not a fan of the pair’s lack of chemistry.
-Many also pointed out that Franco’s low-energy demeanor—he at times looked half-asleep—that in turn made Hathaway appear overly enthusiastic.
+Many also pointed out Franco’s low-energy demeanor—he at times looked half-asleep—that in turn made Hathaway appear overly enthusiastic.
 Accordingly, the actress couldn’t have picked a more fitting photo, with Franco having both eyes shut, to remember the night that brought plenty of cringe-worthy moments.